sketchbuch/vsc-workspace-sidebar/README.md

 - Find out where WorkspaceFiles is used
 - See what command wrappers can be removed
 - Cache seems to be set to often, like when searching
+- Handle multiple root folders with the same folder name (labels)